7 Amazing things to do in Salento

 1. Café Jesus Martin in Salento

-Important things first is Café Jesus Martin in Salento!
-This is an outstanding Café with amazing coffee.
-They even make it more spectacular by adding Arequipe right in your coffee – coffee and dessert in one cup.
+Important things first are Café Jesus Martin in Salento!
+Jesus Martin is an outstanding Café with fantastic coffee.
+They even make it more spectacular by adding Arequipe right in your coffee – coffee, and dessert in one cup.
 Heaven on earth or at least in Salento, Colombia.

-I went there everyday for my morning coffee.
-Finally a place in Colombia where they have a real machine that brings out the high quality of the beans and gives the flavors of Colombia right in your cup.
+I went there every day for my morning coffee.
+Finally, a place in Colombia where they have a real machine that brings out the high quality of the beans and gives the flavors of Colombia right in your cup.
 It costs a bit more than the coffee you buy on the streets for 200 COP.
-I will assure you the taste is 10 times better.
+I will assure you the taste is ten times better.
 If not we can talk about it.